Invisalign

 At the end of the day, you need to feel comfortable and confident about whatever teeth straightening treatment you choose.
 And the best way to do that is to come in and speak to Dr Isabel about whether Invisalign or braces are right for you.

-At Illumident dentist in mount gambier, we offer a FREE Invisalign consultation so our patients on the Limestone Coast can get a clear idea about this treatment and whether it’s suitable for their smile.
+At Illumident we offer a FREE Invisalign consultation so our patients on the Limestone Coast can get a clear idea about this treatment and whether it’s suitable for their smile.
 Simply contact us to book a time that suits.

 More from the Blog